metno/pyaerocom-parallelization/README.md

 ```
 In order for them to work, the entire path has to be given.
 In the case of the preinstalled modules that path is
 `/modules/MET/rhel8/user-modules/fou-kl/aerotools/`

+If you want to use your own module, you have to make sure parallelization has been installed there as well.

 If everything went right, the command `aeroval_parallelize -h` should give you the following output:
 ```markdown